Valorless/AlysMacroUpdates/README.md

  - '**AMU_Interrupt**', Casts interrupt on focus, if focus is hostile.
 If no focus is found, cast on target instead.

+ - '**AMU_Tricks**', Casts Tricks of the Trade on tank.
+If no tank is found, cast on focus.
+If no focus is found, cast on friendly target.

+(Can't find tanks in raid, unless a tank is in your specific group.)

+ - '**AMU_LifeCocoon**', Casts Life Cocoon only on a friendly target, or on self if holding the ALT key.

+(This prevents accidental self-casting.)

-By default, 2 macros will be created:
+### By default, 2 macros will be created:

  - '**AMU_AutoLoot**', Toggles whether auto looting is enabled.